stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisites:** 6th Level Spells and Pact of the Blade
-When you hit a creature with your pact weapon, you gain temporary stamina equal to your spellcasting ability modifier (minimum 1).
+When you hit a creature with your pact weapon, you gain temporary stamina equal to your spellcasting attribute modifier (minimum 1).

 ### Maddening Hex

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spellsl, [Hex]() spell or a warlock feature that curses
 Using 1 Action, you cause a psychic disturbance around the target cursed by your [Hex]() spell or by a warlock abilitiy of yours, such as Hexblade’s Curse or Sign of Ill Omen.
 When you do so, you deal psychic damage to the cursed target and each creature of your choice that you can see within 5 feet of it.
-The psychic damage equals your spellcasting ability modifier (minimum of 1 damage).
+The psychic damage equals your spellcasting attribute modifier (minimum of 1 damage).
 To use this invocation, you must be able to see the cursed target, and it must be within 30 feet of you.

 ### Mask of Many Faces